commonmark/commonmark-spec/benchmarks.md

 `time` is used to measure execution speed.
 The reported time is the *difference* between the time to run the program with the benchmark input and the time to run it with no input.
-(This procedure ensures that implementation dynamic languages are not prenalized by startup time.)
+(This procedure ensures that implementations in dynamic languages are not prenalized by startup time.)
 A median of ten runs is taken.
 The process is reniced to a high priority so that the system doesn't interrupt runs.